-Information Technology Services (ITS) at Florida State University has launched a new public events calendar.
+Information Technology Services (ITS) at Florida State University offers a public events calendar.
 Synchronizing with department calendars and adding events to calendars is now a streamlined process.

 Departments can promote events from their calendars to the university key events calendar, which shows highlighted university events.